Purpose of this notice

 Under GDPR you have the right to:

-· obtain a copy of your data in a commonly used electronic form; and
+- Obtain a copy of your data in a commonly used electronic form.

-You have a right to complain to the Information Commissioner's Office about the way in which we process your personal data.
-Please see https://ico.org.uk.
+You have a right to complain to the ICO about the way in which we process your personal data.
+To complain to the ICO please see their website.

 Legal basis for processing your data under GDPR